dulimarta/spherical-easel/docs/design/addingatooloutline.md

 # Adding A Tool

-There are two different type of tools in Sphere Easel: those that create new objects based on user mouse input and those that use existing objects (geometric and measurement) to control the location of an existing object.
-The former tools to add a new and the later are called Control Tools
+There are two different type of tools in Sphere Easel: those that create new objects based on user mouse input and those that use existing geometric and measurement objects to control the location of an existing object.
+The former tools are called New Object Tools and the later are called Control Tools

 ## Adding a Control Tool